Jesica-akeyo/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c - A function that returnsa pointer to a newly allocated space in memory, which contains a copy of te string given as a parameter
-2-str_concat.c - A function that concatenates two strings 3-alloc_grid.c - A function that returns a pointer to a 2 dimensional array of integers
+2-str_concat.c - A function that concatenates two strings 3-alloc_grid.c - A function that returns a pointer to a 2 dimensional array of integers 4-free_grid.c - A function that frees a 2 dimensional grid previously created by alloc_grid function